To define the academic rules of the Lebanese American University (LAU) and to state the procedures involved in the implementation of these rules.

-- In promoting students from Intensive English to regular English courses, the following criteria should be used:
+- In promoting students from Intensive English Program to regular English courses, the following criteria should be met:

-- ENG003 students must pass the course with a final grade of C or above, or score 500 or above, on the English Entrance Exam (EEE) or the equivalent on the Test of English as a Foreign Language (TOEFL).
+- IEP003 students must pass the course with a final grade of C or above, or score 102 or above, on the English Entrance Exam (EEE) or its equivalent.

-- Students in ENG002 and ENG003 may take one course for credit each semester, to be chosen from CSC243 and the Arabic or math disciplines, in addition to a physical education course, upon their advisor’s consent.
+- Students in IEP003 may take one course for credit each semester, to be chosen from CSC243 and the Arabic or math disciplines, in addition to a physical education course, upon the Intensive English advisor consent.

 K. English Requirements

-- Entering freshman and sophomore students with a score between 500 and 549 on the EEE or its equivalent on the TOEFL must take ENG009 Remedial English (0 cr.), ENG101 Academic English I (3 cr.), and ENG102 Academic English II (3 cr.) before taking the sophomore-level English courses.
+- Entering freshman and sophomore students with a score between 102 and 122 on the EEE or its equivalent must take ENG009 Remedial English (0 cr.), ENG101 Academic English I (3 cr.), and ENG102 Academic English II (3 cr.) before taking the sophomore-level English courses.

-- Entering freshman and sophomore students with a score between 550 and 599 on the EEE or its equivalent on the TOEFL must take 6 credits of English (ENG101 Academic English I and ENG102 Academic English II) before taking the sophomore-level English courses.
+- Entering freshman and sophomore students with a score between 123 and 134 on the EEE or its equivalent must take 6 credits of English (ENG101 Academic English I and ENG102 Academic English II) before taking the sophomore-level English courses.

-- Entering freshmen and sophomores with a score between 600 and 649 on the EEE or its equivalent on the TOEFL must take 3 credits of English (ENG102 Academic English II) before taking the sophomore-level English courses.
+- Entering freshmen and sophomores with a score between 135 and 147 on the EEE or its equivalent must take 3 credits of English (ENG102 Academic English II) before taking the sophomore-level English courses.

-- Entering freshmen and sophomores with a score of 650 or higher on the EEE or its equivalent on the TOEFL may take sophomore-level English courses directly.
+- Entering freshmen and sophomore s with a score of 148 or higher on the EEE or its equivalent may take sophomore-level English courses directly.

-- Students passing ENG003 Intensive English III with an average of C or above with a grade of C or above are required to take ENG009 Remedial English, ENG101 Academic English I, and ENG102 Academic English II.
+- Students passing IEP003 Intensive English with an average of C or above are required to take ENG009 Remedial English, ENG101 Academic English I, and ENG102 Academic English II.